CURRICULUM FOR BARBER COURSE CIP #12.0402 - 1500 HOURS

-The Student’s requirements are to complete the required 1500 clock hours which include theory hours, and practical operations as mandated by the California State Board of Barbering and Cosmetology in the course enrolled.
-To be awarded a school diploma the student is required to maintain a GPA of a “C” (75%) or better, complete their theory workbook, prepare a functional resume with cover letter, and pass a final written and practical test with a 75% or better.
+Student’s requirements are to complete the required clock hours in their program of study which include theory hours and practical operations as mandated by the California State Board of Barbering and Cosmetology.
+To be awarded a school diploma the student is required to maintain attendance of at least 67% and Academic grade of a “C” (75%) or better, complete their theory workbook, and prepare a functional resume with cover letter, portfolio and pass a final written and practical test with a 75% or better.

 BBridges Beauty College measures pace if clock hours progress at the point when the students schedule clock hours for the payments period have elapsed, regardless of when the student attended them.

 Evaluations for all manicuring students will be conducted (as/per contract) when they are scheduled to complete the following:

 ACADEMIC - GRADING POINT GRADES FOR PRACTICAL WORK (10)

 |GRADING||LETTER GRADE||DESCRIPTION||GRADE POINT|

 |100% - 95%||A||Excellent||4.00|